Our accessibility statement

 Blue LMS

-Blue LMS has an option to give users a basic “accessible” view – which has:
+Blue LMS is no longer actively supported as we focus our attention on our new platform – Form LMS.
+But for people still on this system it does have an option to give users a basic “accessible” view – which has:

 • a higher contrast